-Every day there is a choice of a hot meat or vegetarian dish.
-Soup, salads, pasta and jacket potatoes are also provided.
+Every day there is a choice of two hot dishes, at least one of which is vegetarian.
+Soup, salads, pasta and jacket potatoes are also available.
 There is a different choice of dessert each day; fruit and yoghurt are always available as alternatives to this.